Measuring frailty in the elderly: an indicator based on a super-classifier: Funding

-\begin{small} \textbf{Funding} P.B. acknowledge funding from Next Generation EU [DM 1557 11.10.2022], in the context of the National Recovery and Resilience Plan, Investment PE8 – Project Age-It: \textit{Ageing Well in an Ageing Society}.
+P.B. and M.S. acknowledge funding from Next Generation EU [DM 1557 11.10.2022], in the context of the National Recovery and Resilience Plan, Investment PE8 – Project Age-It: \textit{Ageing Well in an Ageing Society}.
 The views and opinions expressed are only those of the authors and do not necessarily reflect those of the European Union or the European Commission.
-Neither the European Union nor the European Commission can be held responsible for them. \end{small}
+Neither the European Union nor the European Commission can be held responsible for them.